 - Public Domain Character: Based on a creature from Greek mythology, either monster that resembles a woman or a maiden who was turned into a monster.
 She lives across a narrow strip of water opposite of another monster called Charybdis.
 Sailors passing through would either have to sail very close to her to avoid Charybdis or vice versa.

-- Stationary Boss: She keeps to the left of the screen, sending robotic-looking dragon heads to attack you instead.
+- Stationary Boss: She keeps to the left of the screen, sending robotic dog heads to attack you instead.
 She doesn't even seem to deal Collision Damage.

 - Kill It with Fire: You're told long before you are even able to encounter it that it's immune to everything but the power of flame.